Socio-Ecological Economics and Policy

 SEEP Students and the International Classroom

 You will be amongst a gender balanced cohort of students who have mixed disciplinary backgrounds and international experience.
+We aim to provide internationalisation by attracting a diverse set of students from all over the world: an “international classroom”.
 The cohorts vary but in recent years have consisted by nationality of 40% international, 20% international German and 40% domestic.
 You will be engaged in an English language masters programme where all teaching and assessment is in English.

 Specialize in your areas of interest